Alfresco/acs-deployment/docs/helm/autoscaling.md

 * `kedaPollingInterval`: Queues are checked every 15 seconds.
 * `kedaInitialCoolDownPeriod`: KEDA will wait for 5 minutes before activating the scaling object (before no scaling can happen).
-* `kedaCooldownPeriod`: After KEDA has found there is no activity in the monitored queue, it will wait for 15 minutes before scaling down the pods to 0.
-* `kedaIdleReplicas`: The default idle replica count is 0 (tears down the service).
 * `minReplicas`: The default minimum number of replica count is 1.
 * `maxReplicas`: The default maximum number of replica count is 3.